a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 		1. In embedded programming:
 			1. While we configure hardware register bit fields
 				1. We must respect the other bits (never change the state of unknown bit positions)
+					1. If our code is part of another project, the peripheral might be used for other purposes (we must not disturb those)
+						1. DMA
+						2. GPIOA,GPIOB, ...
+				2. Solution: Use bitwise operation

 ## Bitwise Shift Operators ##
 ### Bitwise Right Shift Operator ###